-As a property investor your primary focus should be capital growth.
+As a property investor, your primary focus should be capital growth.

 Unfortunately, most investors will only analyse the last 3 – 5 years of data, as this is all that is provided by most free property research websites.

-I feel that this time short frame has much higher risk as it barely captures one full property cycle.
+I feel that this time short frame has a much higher risk as it barely captures one full property cycle.

-Ideally, as a professional investor, I would be analysing 20 to 30 years’ worth of data, which encompasses multiple property cycles, downturns and X – factor type events.
+Ideally, as a professional investor, I would be analysing 20 to 30 years’ worth of data, which encompasses multiple property cycles, downturns, and X – factor type events.